theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/parameters/script-expressions.md

 ### List of available Script Expressions

+=== "File Names"

-{% include "parameters/file-name-script-expressions.md" %}
+	--8<-- "parameters/file-name-script-expressions.md"

+=== "Folder Paths"

-{% include "parameters/folder-script-expressions.md" %}
+	--8<-- "parameters/folder-script-expressions.md"

+=== "Custom SQL Statements"

 	#### Use Script Expressions in Custom SQL Statements

 	--8<-- "destinations/custom-sql-statements.md:script"

+=== "Selections in Table & DeltaQ"

 	#### Use Script Expressions as Selection Parameters in Table and DeltaQ

 	Script expressions are usually used to determine a dynamic date based on the current date.
 	When using script expressions in a [WHERE Clause](../table/where-clause.md/#script-expressions), the value must be entered in single quotation marks.

 	--8<-- "components/table/where-clause-syntax.md:script"